 OVERVIEW: This fund was created as the charitable arm of one of the biggest music festivals in the Southeast.
-Areas of funding are the arts, education and educational sustainability, especially in the Manchester, Tennessee, area.
+Funding priorities include the arts, education and educational sustainability, especially in the Manchester, Tennessee, area.

 FUNDING AREAS: The arts, education, environmental sustainability.

-BWF is funded by ticket sales, ticket add-ons, a silent auction and other fundraising efforts.
+BWF is funded by ticket sales, ticket add-ons, a silent auction, and other fundraising efforts.
 Local community groups send volunteers to the popular concession booths to raise funds.
 A portion of the sales of these concessions is donated back to the organizations that staff these booths.
-In this way, it's given over $2 million to help groups like the Manchester Arts Center and Keep Coffee County Beautiful.
+In this way, it has given over $2 million to help groups like the Manchester Arts Center and Keep Coffee County Beautiful.
 Proceeds for Root for Roo, the Bonnaroo 5K Run, the Les Paul Spirit Awards and the pre-Bonnaroo event at Peter Nappi in Nashville all facilitate grant funding as well.

 Grant recipients are allowed to apply every year for new funding.
 However, BWF has been looking for new applications that promise innovative approaches that align with its core mission.
 Most grants are between $1,000 and $10,000.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).